HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 NAP Consistency ScoreCritical factor in 89% of successful local SEO campaignsBacklinko Local Search Ranking Factors

-The research consistently shows that directories deliver value through multiple mechanisms.
-According to Backlinko’s analysis, directories contribute to local SEO success through:
+The research consistently shows that directories deliver value in several ways.
+According to Backlinko’s analysis, directories help local SEO through:

 • Citation building (mentions of your NAP information)